What is a flying freehold?

 Defining a flying freehold

-Here, understanding the interplay between your property and the neighbouring property becomes essential.
-Flying freeholds defy the conventional property boundaries, creating unique legal and practical challenges for property owners.
+Understanding the interplay between your property and the neighbouring property is required.
+Flying freeholds defy conventional property boundaries, creating unique legal and practical challenges for property owners.

 History and prevalence in the UK